August 14, 2054. Friday. 11:11 PM.

 “Hey.
 You awake?”
 An unknown male’s voice spoke over him.
 Kiyro slowly came to.
 His vision became clear, and he noticed an unknown young man hovering over him.

 “Who are you?”
 Kiyro bolted up and shoved him hard against the wall.
 He was ready to snap the young man’s neck to survive if he had to.
 Getting kidnapped and ferried away was not something he had not expected at all, especially because he was supposed to meet his brother.

 “C-c-calm down.”
 The young man stuttered.
 He tried his best to peel Kiyro’s fingers away from his throat.
 “I’m j-j-just like you.”

 Kiyro let go, allowing the young man to breathe.
 He took a good look at the young man in front of him.
-He was not to tall nor short, his baggy clothes and glasses made him look like a nerd.
-Even his brown hair was curly and messy as if he got out of the bed.
+He was not too tall nor short; his baggy clothes and glasses made him look like a nerd.
+His brown hair was curly and messy as if he had gotten out of bed.
 If only he took a bit care of himself, he would look decent.
-They were also a silver ring around his neck that had numbers written on it.
-Nothing about this young man screamed a dangerous killer or the people that attacked him at the night.
+There was also a silver ring around his neck with numbers written on it.
+Nothing about this young man screamed a dangerous killer or the people that attacked him at night.

 “My name is Daulton Lee.
-I been here for over three weeks now.”
+I have been here for over three weeks now.”